grafana/beyla/docs/sources/network/quickstart.md

 # Beyla network metrics quickstart

 Beyla can generate network metrics in any environment (physical host, virtual host, or container).
-While the feature is in experimental development, we recommend using a Kubernetes environment, as Beyla is able to decorate each metric with the metadata of the source and destination Kubernetes entities.
+While the feature is in experimental development, it is recommended to use a Kubernetes environment, as Beyla is able to decorate each metric with the metadata of the source and destination Kubernetes entities.

 ## Deploy Beyla with network metrics